manuelbl/JavaDoesUSB/test-devices/loopback-stm32/README.md

 - BlackPill with STM32F401CC microcontroller
 - BlackPill with STM32F411CE microcontroller
 - BluePill with STM32F103C8 microcontroller
+- STM32F723 Discovery board

 To upload the firmware, the STM32F4x microcontroller have a built-in USB bootloader.
 The STM32F1x microcontrollers need an ST-Link debug adapter (or a USB-to-serial converter).
+The STM32F723 Discovery board has a built-in ST-Link programmer.

 ## Test features